Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 * Turn the device off and treat it like any other electronic device in your carry-on bag.
 * If asked, do not lie.
 Tell them that the device is an electronic multi-tool.
-* After landing and before using your Flipper Zero in your destination country, make sure to update via Qflipper.
+* After landing and before using your Flipper Zero in your destination country, make sure to update via qFlipper.
 That way, the frequency restrictions will be updated to that country's laws and regulations.

 A lot of people have flown with and passed security checks with Flippers on them before, there haven't been any reported incidents.